 Before the food equipment is returned, clean and sanitize the stations using proper disinfection products specific to the needs of the facility as needed to ensure safety.
 This is something that professionals such as ServiceMaster Clean can maintain on a regular schedule.
 If professional commercial cleaning services are not used, it will be up to workers or the sanitation team to keep these areas maintained on a regular basis.

 Walls and floors are also included in food plant sanitation, even if they aren’t directly part of food processing procedures.
 Throughout the workday, walls and floors should be addressed and sanitized, swept and wiped down accordingly.
 Splashes and crumbs are common and will need to be attended to immediately.
 After production is done for the day, floors should be mopped and sanitized.
 Just walking on a tainted floor can lead to health issues among workers or consumers due to cross-contamination.

 Leave Your Food Processing Plant Cleaning to the Experts

 Sanitation in food processing is one of the most significant ways to keep consumers healthy.
-According to Time, food recalls have increased from 10 percent in 2013 to 30 percent in 2018²—an alarming number that should be a wake-up call to plant owners.
+According to Trustwell, food recalls have increased 40% this year compared to 2022²—an alarming number that should be a wake-up call to plant owners.
 To protect your business and avoid foodborne illness, hire experts you know will keep your facility to standard.
 If you fail to contain various pathogens, like bacteria and airborne pathogens, your facility, workers, and public reputation are at risk.